iostwestcoast/Gh-Slicer/README.md

 # Gh-Slicer
-Gh Slicer and non-planar layers
+Modelling of the milling process and creation of a slicer for non-planar surfaces with subsequent milling and porcelain printing